-Choosing the right tie bar: Means choosing one that is never wider than your tie.
+Choosing the right tie bar: This means choosing one that is never wider than your tie.
 If you’re wearing a fat tie you can opt for a longer tie bar.
 As the ties get skinnier so too do the widths of your tie bars.
-The tie bar should either be the same width of your tie or narrower.
+The tie bar should either be the same width as your tie or narrower.

-This one’s a pretty simple concept.
-In the modern world of suiting there are only two kinds of tie clips you’ll ever need to know: the Pinch Clasp tie bar (left) and the Side Clasp tie bar (right).
-The names are self explanatory with the Side Clasp tie bar sliding over the tie and under the shirt to hold the tie in place.
+To give some further clarity, they can be referred to as the Pinch Clasp tie clip (left) and the Side Clasp tie bar (right).
+The names are self-explanatory with the Side Clasp tie bar sliding over the tie and under the shirt to hold the tie in place.

 Wearing A Tie Clip With A Shirt